 Dr. Homer L. Williams, FAIA, NCARB

 Dr. Williams began his architectural practice in 1966, marking the beginning of what is today Williams Spurgeon Kuhl & Freshnock Architects.
 Over his 40+-year career he has designed a diverse array of projects including governmental, educational, commercial, hospitality, financial institutions and churches, among others, across the United States and seven foreign countries.
 He remains active in project development and design for a variety of WSKF projects.
 In 2010 Dr. Williams published "Building Type Basics for Banks and Financial Institutions," a first-of-its-kind authoritative book on bank design.
 His affiliations include the American Institute of Architects College of Fellows, Missouri Council of American Institute of Architects, Missouri Bankers Association and Rotary Club.
 He is a member of the Council of Educational Facility Planners International and is past president of the National Council of Architectural Registration Boards (NCARB).
-He is currently on a sabattical from WSKF following his appointment as associate professor at the School of Architecture at the University of Hawaii at Manoa.
+During the 2012-2013 academic year Homer was appointed as associate professor at the School of Architecture at the University of Hawaii at Manoa.

 Mark S. Spurgeon, ALA, NCARB, EDAC